Montreal Royal (UFA)

 The Montreal Royal are a professional ultimate team based in Montreal, Quebec.
 The Royal compete in the Ultimate Frisbee Association (UFA) as a member of the East Division.
 The team was the second Canadian franchise to join the UFA – originally branded as the American Ultimate Disc League (AUDL) – after the Toronto Rush.
-The Royal play their home games at Claude-Robillard Sports Complex in Montreal, Quebec.
-They played their inaugural game on April 19, 2014, where they hosted the Toronto Rush and lost by a score of 22-14.
+The Royal play their home games at Claude-Robillard Sports Complex in Montreal.
+They played their inaugural game on April 19, 2014, where they hosted the Toronto Rush and lost by a score of 22–14.
 In this game, the Royal broke the UFA attendance record previously held by the Rush with more than 3,000 fans.
 The team name has several references: a spring Association de Ultimate de Montréal league team called Royal that the co-owners play on, the Montreal hill Mount Royal, and a nod to the former minor league professional baseball team Montreal Royals.